Jeunese/jeunese.github.io/docs/ux-writing.md

 # UX writing guidelines

-General guidance for UX writing includes:

--  Engage early with Product Design (PD).
--  Take a user-centred approach.
--  Keep messages short.
--  Address the reader directly; avoid referring to "users" or "customers".
--  Avoid using the same word twice in the same screen.
--  Avoid negative phrasing.
--  Use sentence case for everything except global navigation and boolean values.
--  Avoid using abbreviations and acronyms in UI content unless space is severely limited or the acronym is better known than the full term (for example, URL).

-## What does a UX writer do?
+Good UX writing gives the user what they need, in context, when they need it.
+This minimises the end-user's need to engage with documentation, by helping to make the UI more intuitive, which increases usability and reduces frustration.

-A UX writer helps craft in-product content as part of the product design process.
-This includes in-product text, buttons, messages, labels, and other UI touchpoints that guide a user through a product or service.
+When users hit a roadblock, effective in-product help content can make the difference between a negative and a positive experience.
+UX writers help embed this content into the application itself.
+This includes in-product text, buttons, messages, labels, and other UI touch points that guide a user through a product or service.

-A UX writer is responsible for creating in-product content that's in line with the company's [Voice and Tone](/voice-and-tone) and that facilitates the user experience of the product.
-UX writers take insights from UI and UX design principles, usability research, and behavioural psychology to create and refine content that's designed for the end-user of a product, from large blocks of text to a product's UI elements and microcopy.
+## Best practices

-As part of product design, UX writers should be involved early in the design process, alongside UX and UI designers, UX researchers, and information architects.
+UX writing is an integral part of designing the customer journey.
+As such, UX writers should be involved early in the design process, alongside UX and UI designers, UX researchers, and information architects.

+As a design exercise, the optimal level of UX writer involvement in product design is at the beginning.
+This way, the UI can be designed as a unified source of information from the beginning of the design process, rather than having a UX writer come in at the end to fix surface-level issues with UI text.

+## Prerequisites

 Before writing or reviewing UI content, the UX writer needs to know: